Now, how can we go about answering the question that lies before us?

 But imagine, if you will, the following scenarios:

-• Maybe you decide to go online, in search of some nifty new vegetarian recipes.
-Perhaps you re-discover some old favorites, or find new mouthwatering ways to prepare some of nature’s bounty;
+- Maybe you decide to go online, in search of some nifty new vegetarian recipes; perhaps you re-discover some old favorites, or find new mouthwatering ways to prepare some of nature’s bounty;

-• You might decide that, instead of, or in addition to, going to the grocery store, you’ll peruse your local farmer’s market, where you discover fruits and/or vegetables you’ve never even heard of, and decide to try something new;
+- You might decide that, instead of, or in addition to, going to the grocery store, you’ll peruse your local farmer’s market, where you discover fruits and/or vegetables you’ve never even heard of, and decide to try something new;

-• Maybe you even consider planting a vegetable garden in your back yard, where you’ll have ready access to the freshest produce of all.
+- Maybe you even consider planting a vegetable garden in your back yard, where you’ll have ready access to the freshest produce of all.

 You get the picture.

-As for Rewarding, perhaps you decide to reward yourself for maintaining your goal by purchasing a vegetarian cookbook, investing in some new cookware, or buying some canning jars, so that you can enjoy your home-grown fruits and vegetables year-round.
+As for Rewarding, perhaps you decide to reward yourself for maintaining your goal by purchasing a vegetarian cookbook, investing in some new cookware, or buying some canning jars, so you can enjoy your home-grown fruits and vegetables year-round.

 In addition to being SMART and, like SMARTER goals, Energizing, SMARTEST goals are also:

-• Self-reinforcing, and
+- Self-reinforcing, and

-• Transformative
+- Transformative

 If your goal is already SMART and Energizing, and you’re able to answer each of the following questions in the affirmative, you’ll know you’ve set a goal that’s the SMARTEST of them all:

-• Transformative – Does accomplishing your goal offer the potential to realize a meaningful and lasting change in you and/or your life circumstances?
+- Transformative – Does accomplishing your goal offer the potential to realize a meaningful and lasting change in you and/or your life circumstances?

 To clarify, whereas Rewards typically involve tangible objects that one receives from the outside world, Self-reinforcements typically involve intangibles, such as positive emotions, that are generated from within.

 And what does Transformative look like?
-Let’s say that you’ve been consuming three to five servings of fruits and vegetables each day and reaping the benefits of doing so.
+Let’s say you’ve been consuming three to five servings of fruits and vegetables each day and reaping the benefits of doing so.

 You might start to wonder, “What else might I want to do in the direction of eating a healthier diet?”
 You might, for example, decide to eliminate foods containing refined sugar and/or deep-fried foods from your diet.
-And as a result of eating a healthier diet, you find that you’re feeling more energetic, so you decide to increase your level of physical activity by walking for 30 minutes, five days per week.
-Then you find that, because you’re more active during the day, you’re sleeping more soundly at night.
+And as a result of eating a healthier diet, you might find yourself feeling more energetic and decide to increase your level of physical activity by walking for 30 minutes, five days per week.
+Then, you may find that, because you’re more active during the day, you’re sleeping more soundly at night.
 And because you’re sleeping more soundly at night, you’re in a better mood and have a more positive outlook on life.
-One day, while out walking, you cross paths with someone who hasn’t seen you in a while, and he or she tells you that you look fantastic, which doesn’t surprise you, because you feel fantastic!
-Of course, you’re still you . . . just a healthier, happier you . . . your best version of yourself.

 As far as Transformative is concerned, allow yourself to imagine where achieving your goal might lead, above and beyond achieving the goal itself.
-Creating a positive vision
+Creating a positive vision for the future is quite powerful!

-If you’re like most people, setting goals that hold the promise of energizing, rewarding—or, better yet, self-reinforcing—and transforming you, will elevate them to a whole new level, increasing your motivation and improving your chances of success.
+If you’re like most people, setting goals that hold the promise of energizing, rewarding—or, better yet, self-reinforcing—and transforming you will elevate them to a whole new level, increasing your motivation and improving your chances of success.